header object

 Bias can happen when researchers select data based on demographics for one project.
 But they don't necessarily apply to others.
 For example, researchers may ask a question only relevant to specific groups.
 Or they might employ a sample size that doesn't represent the population as a whole.
 In these cases, your data could have bias.

-Your Workforce for Image Annotation
+Your Workforce For Image Annotation

 Humans are a crucial part of building AI.
 Suppose you want to identify objects or people.
 You need a workforce who can manage software to label and annotate photos.
 But how do you find the right workforce?